I Will Survive!

 A Patients Perspective

-survival date without recurrence so far.
+survival date without any serious recurrence so far.
 After 5 years the odds do increase in the patients favor.
 This is

 the most insidious and dangerous cancer that there is as surgery is basically the only sure cure so far.
 Chemo